Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discovery of vortex-driven modes in the near-BL region

 In this particular simulation vortensity distribution also tends to develop a banded structure after about 150 orbits.
 Radially narrow and almost azmuthally symmetric bands in $\zeta$ maps appear to give rise to weaker rolls at larger separation from the star.
 This complicated radial distribution of $\zeta$ goes away only at the end of the simulation, although the rolls at $r\approx 1.1$ still persist in some form.

-A rather similar evolution of vortensity structures is also found in $\M=15$ run described in \S \ref{sect:M=15}.
+A similar evolution of vortensity structures is found in the $\M=15$ run described in \S \ref{sect:M=15}.
 Left row of Figure \ref{fig:M15.FR.r.a} shows strong vortices early on (panel Aa), which co-exist with a number of rolls later on (panels Ba and Ca), with rolls dominating after $\approx 300$ orbits.
-These vortensity structures explain the global spirals visible in the maps of $rv_r\sqrt{\Sigma}$ at various degree of coherence throughout the simulation.
+These vortensity structures explain the global spirals visible in the maps of $rv_r\sqrt{\Sigma}$ at various degree of coherence throughout the $\M=15$ run.